 POTENTIALLY REDUCING THE NEED FOR TREATMENT

-Research is ongoing to determine if gene therapy can help the body produce the proteins it needs.
-This may lead to less reliance on currently available medication.
+Research is ongoing to determine if gene therapy can enable the body to produce functional proteins on its own, reducing or eliminating the need for routine medication.

 POTENTIALLY ELIMINATING OR REDUCING SYMPTOMS